dev-hack95/Solidity_Learn/Chapter-1/README.md

    2) Public blockchain- Home of significant crypto assets like Bitcoin and Ethereum, anyone can access the public blockchain because it is more open and decentralized, needs a large amount of processing power to keep the network efficient, pow

    3) Hybrid Blockchain: Similar to a private blockchain, this network is an open-source platform but controlled by a central entity.
 However, unlike other networks, there are no gatekeepers.
 Therefore, you can access the blockchain and make transactions without passing through the KYC requirements.

+## Consortium Blockchain
+   1) Business-focused consortium blockchain: Blockchain for particular business issues.
+The participants leverage each others’ strengths and pull their resources together, including finance, marketing strategy, research, and management, to achieve their individual and joint commercial goals.

+   2) Technology-focused consortium blockchain: Technology-inclined companies can share resources and information on an efficient and reusable blockchain platform that focuses on a technicality.